whorn/SBB4-damage-tracker/README.md

 imageToDamageArray: Uses the classifier we've trained to translate the screenshots from the previous array into numbers.
 Uses some extra conditions, to keep the data clean.
 For example if the interpreted is more than 50% bigger than the previous one, it's just registered as - instead.

-plotDMG: plots the data. points labeled "-" are and counts as <<same % as previous second>>
+plotDMG: plots the data.
+Points labeled "-" are regarded as <<same % as previous second>>